en-archx/archx/README.md

         }
     }
 ```
 Theres three parts I want to highlight in this observable transformer.
 First is the `map { MainResult.DogsLoaded(it.data) }`, the result from different data source, like server for example, is wrap in to a `result`.
-Now incase error is encoutered, the observable is not broken, `onErrorReturn { MainResult.DogsLoadFail(it) }` will catch the error and it will be wrapped as a `result` then the `startWith(MainResult.DogsLoading)`, this is called before the `dogsRepository.loadDogs()`.
+Now incase error is encoutered, the observable normally breaks and send a terminal data and we dont want that to happen, using `onErrorReturn { MainResult.DogsLoadFail(it) }`, errors will be catched and wrapped as a `result`.
+Then the `startWith(MainResult.DogsLoading)`, this is called before the `dogsRepository.loadDogs()`.

 In the `reducer()` each `result` has its `state` method counterpart.
 ```Kotlin